starsbro/extensions/privacy-policy-analyzer/README.md

 ## How to Use

-### Automatic Analysis
+### Quick Start
+1. **Install the extension** following the installation steps above
+2. **Configure AI (Optional)**: Go to Settings to add your Gemini API key for enhanced AI analysis
-1. Visit any privacy policy page (the extension will detect it automatically)
+3. **Visit any privacy policy page** - the extension auto-detects policy pages
-2. Look for the floating prompt that appears
+4. **Analyze**: Click the extension icon and select "Analyze Page"
-3. Click "Analyze" to start the analysis
+5. **Review Results**: Click "View Analysis Results" to see the interactive analysis panel

-### Manual Analysis
+### Analysis Options

+**Manual Analysis**
 1. Click the extension icon in your Chrome toolbar
 2. Click "Analyze Current Page"
-3. Wait for the analysis to complete
+3. Wait for analysis to complete (supports both AI and pattern-based analysis)
-4. View results by clicking "View Analysis Results"
+4. View results in the floating analysis panel

+**AI-Enhanced Analysis**
+1. Go to Settings (right-click extension icon → Options)
+2. Add your Gemini API key under "AI Provider Configuration"
+3. Choose analysis depth (Quick/Standard/Detailed)
+4. Enjoy intelligent AI-powered privacy analysis with automatic fallback to pattern-based analysis

+### Interactive Results Panel

+The extension displays results in a professional floating panel featuring:
+- **Clickable Issue Cards**: Click any issue to highlight the relevant text on the page
+- **Severity-Based Filtering**: Filter by High/Medium/Low priority issues
+- **Smart Text Highlighting**: Advanced fuzzy matching finds and highlights problematic clauses
+- **Legal Recommendations**: Expert advice for each identified concern

 ### Understanding Results